ai2cm/fv3net/README.md

 [black](https://black.readthedocs.io/en/stable/) code formatting tool, and the [isort](https://github.com/timothycrosley/isort) tool for automatically sorting the order of import statements.
-To pass CI, any contributed code must be unchanged by the action of these tools, and is also checked by the flake8 linter.
+To pass CI, any contributed code must be unchanged by black and also checked by the flake8 linter.
+However, please use isort to sort the import statements (done automatically by `make reformat` below).

 Contributers can see if their *commited* code passes these standards by running